lter/Clim-HydroDB-2.0/climdb-archive-partA/data_packages/native_db_format/readme.md

 Directory holds EML-described package of the climdb database in its native format.

-Contents:
+Package Contents:
 - 23 tables
-- one EML file (and EAL metadata tables to created it)
+- one EML file
 - ERD
 - possibly some text documentation (pdfs)

+Directory contents:
+package materials, plus R code and EAL metadata tables to created EML